TebibuS/BBBdatagetsbetter/README.md

 ## Overview

 The scripts in this repository are designed for processing and validating data from the BBB (Better Business Bureau) database.
-They help in merging, cleaning, normalizing, and matching records with an external, more up-to-date database.
+They help in data deduplication, merging, cleaning, normalizing, and matching records with an external, more up-to-date database.

 ## Data Processing